SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 **1. Create project**

-Create a new project for the modernized services:
+From the CodeReady Workspaces Terminal window, create a new project for the inventory service by entering the following command:

 ~~~sh
 oc new-project userXX-modern-coolstore --display-name="CoolStore Microservice Application"